thorprogramador/rugby-ios/Docs/commands-help/upload.md

 The `upload` command allows you to upload your locally cached Rugby binaries to S3 remote storage.
 This enables team members to download pre-built binaries using the `warmup` command, significantly speeding up build times.

-The command wraps the existing `rugby-s3-uploader.rb` script and provides a native Rugby CLI interface.
+The command provides a native Swift implementation for uploading binaries to S3, with no external Ruby dependencies required.

 ## Prerequisites